supaglue-labs/supaglue/docs/docs/integration-patterns/actions-api.md

 2. Supaglue applies mappings and updates the data in Salesforce (or other remote provider).
 You can use Supaglue’s default unified mappings or your own.
 3. Optional: Supaglue updates your application DB for the corresponding record, before returning a 200 response (see cache invalidation).

-## Unified API and schema
+## Unified API

-Where possible, Supaglue unifies action API endpoints and request/response signatures across providers within a single category.
+Supaglue unifies action API endpoints, so that you can communicate with multiple providers within a single category with a single interface.

 For example, you can update an Salesforce Account record and HubSpot Company record with the same API endpoint and schema, just by changing a header: